vsch/kotlin-jdbc/README.md

 [![Build Status](https://travis-ci.org/vsch/kotlin-jdbc.svg)](https://travis-ci.org/vsch/kotlin-jdbc)

-A thin library that exposes JDBC API with the convenience of Kotlin and gets out of the way when you want.
+A thin library that exposes JDBC API with the convenience of Kotlin and gets out of the way when not needed.
 When working with a relational database my preference is not to obfuscate SQL with cryptic and cumbersome ORM or syntactic sugar wrappers.
-I prefer my SQL to there front and center where I can read it, validate it, use in query plans to optimize the queries and indexes.
+I prefer my SQL to be there front and center where I can read it, validate it, view query plans to optimize the queries and indexes.

 Refactored from [KotliQuery](https://github.com/seratch/kotliquery) which is an excellent idea but for my use I needed to simplify its implementation to make adding functionality easier